 implies that the feature tag "foo" is a numeric value.
 The matching rules in RFC 2533 only require an implementation to know whether the feature tag is a numeric, token, or quoted string (booleans can be treated as tokens).
-Quoted strings are always matched using a case-sensitive matching operation.
-Tokens are matched using case-insensitive matching.
+Quoted strings are always matched using a casesensitive matching operation.
+Tokens are matched using caseinsensitive matching.
+These two cases are differentiated by the presence of angle brackets around the feature tag value.
+When these brackets are present (i.e., ;+sip.foo="<value>"), it implies case sensitive string comparison.
+When they are not present, (i.e., (;+sip.bar="val"), it implies case insensitivity.
 Numerics are matched using normal mathematical comparisons.